weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 - The git repository for an Application
 - The repository "host" (Github, Gitlab, Bitbucket, etc), known as a Git Provider, for an Application
-- The Kubernetes cluster where we want to run the Application
+- The Kubernetes cluster where we want to run the Application. (**Note: this doc does not seek to address K8s authn/authz.
+That will need to be a separate ADR)**

 Each of these back ends have different authn/authz requirements: